web3labs/ink-verifier-server/README.md

 7. On the event of container exit the server moves the verified artificats to the publish directory if the verification was successful, otherwise keeps a log in the errors directory

 ## Technical Notes

+### Publish Directory

+The publish directory is not segmented by network name because the code hashes are content-addressable, i.e. the same for all networks.
+For source code verification the network name is required to download the uploaded pristine bytecode.

 ### Network Names